HamadNasir10/XML-Data-Parser/README.md

 1. xml data from url is successfully converted into json data format.
 2. json is being parsed to be stored in dataframe.

-Tested on Jupyter Notebook with python2.7
+Tested on Jupyter Notebook with python 3.6.5